Menu

 Writing

-At St Lawrence, we follow a Mastery Curriculum, with particular focus on developing the Writing Process, through emersion in texts, planning, drafting, editing, proof reading and finally, publishing.
-This carefully considered teaching cycle consists of using high quality texts which are interrogated and deconstructed, so that the children can understand the structure and mechanics of writing.
+At St Lawrence, we follow a Mastery Curriculum, with particular focus on developing the Writing Process through emersion in texts, planning, drafting, editing, proof reading and finally, publishing.
+This carefully considered teaching cycle consists of using high-quality texts which are interrogated and deconstructed, so that the children can understand the structure and mechanics of writing.
 This is followed by shared and modelled writing, which allows the teacher to demonstrate good writing practice to the children whilst using their ideas.
 Teachers ensure that the writing demonstrated shows high expectations and covers the success criteria they would expect to see in the children’s writing.
 The children then apply their skills in independent pieces of writing which are edited and improved by themselves as well as through input from their peers.
-Finally, their finished writing is published and then celebrated and shared in class anthologies.
+Finally, their finished writing is published and then celebrated.
 Throughout the process, the children are taught to read as writers and write as readers.

 Handwriting

-The children use the Oxford Owl scheme for the learning and practice of handwriting.
+The children use the Nelson Handwriting scheme for the learning and practice of handwriting.
 Great emphasis is placed on achieving fluency as, when handwriting becomes second nature, it allows children to focus on higher order composition skills.

 Spelling, Punctuation and Grammar

-Children at St Lawrence follow the Read, Write Inc. spelling scheme.
-This involves daily lessons from Year 2 upwards which directly teach the spelling rules linked to the National Curriculum.
+Children at St Lawrence follow the Essential Spelling and Word Knowledge.
+This involves daily lessons from Year 3 upwards which directly teach the spelling rules linked to the National Curriculum.
 Each week involves focussing on a spelling rule which is taught with follow up activities to consolidate the learning.
 The children will also have spellings, linked to this spelling rule, to learn at home.

 MATHEMATICS